Author and Local NW Florida Historian

 Oak Grove, FL: The Community That Time Forgot is a detailed history of the place and the people who inhabited this settlement on the banks of the Yellow River.
 Earliest settlers arrived before Florida officially became a territory of the United States.
 They made their homes in the wilderness of the Florida panhandle and slowly created a farming community with a diversity of inhabitants.

-After the war the community struggled but persevered, with both white and black residents owning land, farming and bootlegging.
+After the war, the community struggled but persevered, with both white and black residents owning land, and most earning incomes with farming and bootlegging.
 The Church grew, a Masonic lodge was started, stores and a post office were there for a time and the families intermarried.
-By the 20th century the community was struggling again.
+By the 20th century, the community was struggling again.
 World War I and the Depression took men from the area and created hard times for the small farmers.
-A family moved in and purchased a lot of the land that further stifled the community.
-Following rapidly on that migration occurred a mass migration of blacks out of the community, ran off because they were black and competition in the community's best product: moonshine.
+A family moved in and purchased a lot of the land and that further stifled the community.
+Following rapidly on that migration was a mass migration of blacks out of the community, ran off because they were black and competition in the community's best product: moonshine.

-This book is an effort to pull all of the documentation together on this community and bring it to life for anyone descended from the families that made it home and for those interested in the rich history of the Florida panhandle.
-The book will hopefully be available by December of 2018.
+This book is an effort to pull all of the documentation together on this community, and the surrounding areas from the river west to Blackman and south to what was once Peadentown, and bring it to life for anyone descended from the families that made it home and for those interested in the rich history of the Florida panhandle.
+The book will hopefully be available by December of 2019.
 Come back often to check progress.

 Research has been slow, but steady.
 I've been spending a fair amount of my writing time on the Yellow River Baptist Church records project but thankfully the two projects aren't mutually exclusive.
 I have moved the publishing date to the end of 2018 to give me a bit more time to research before I start writing.